rsizem2/30-days-of-ml/README.md

 My final submission involved stacking 4 of my best performing LightGBM models with 2 of my best XGBoost models which is outlined in the `Model Stacking.ipynb` notebook.
 Unfortunately, I ran out of time and didn't get to explore stacking as much as I would have liked to so my first stacked model was also my last submission but this was still a good learning experience.

-* `output` directory - pickled output from optuna and XGBoost predictions downloaded from Kaggle
+* `~/output` directory - pickled output from optuna and XGBoost predictions
-* `submissions` directory - final predictions in the correct format
+* `~/submissions` directory - final predictions in the correct format
 * `lightgbm_search.py` - script for doing a hyperparameter search using optuna
 * `Model Stacking.ipynb` - notebook for stacking XGBoost and LightGBM models
 * `Optuna Visualizations.ipynb` - notebook for evaluating optuna results